betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BetAngelMultipleMarketRatings.md

 !!! info "Calculating the time until the jump for multiple markets at the same time"

     One thing to be aware of here is that because we're wanting to follow up to three markets in our excel workbook, we need to have three instances of the time conversion formula - One for each possible market that we may want to link into our Excel file.
-These formulas are located in the SETTINGS worksheet on columns C, D and E which have been hidden as to not over complicate this tutorial.
+These formulas are located in the 'SETTINGS' worksheet on columns C, D and E which have been hidden as to not over complicate this tutorial.

-    In the 'Bet Angel' worksheet, the formulas will be written ```TimeTillJump1<UserTimeTillJump,``` while in the Bet Angel 2 and Bet Angel 3 worksheets it will be written ```TimeTillJump2<UserTimeTillJump,``` and ```TimeTillJump3<UserTimeTillJump,``` respectively.
-This will mean that every 'Bet Angel' worksheet will display and track the correct time till jump for their own applicable market.
+    In the 'BET ANGEL' worksheet, the formulas will be written ```TimeTillJump1<UserTimeTillJump,``` while in the 'BET ANGEL 2' and 'BET ANGEL 3' worksheets it will be written ```TimeTillJump2<UserTimeTillJump,``` and ```TimeTillJump3<UserTimeTillJump,``` respectively.
+This will mean that every 'BET ANGEL' worksheet will display and track the correct time till jump for their own applicable market.

 - **Not in play:** checking whether the event has gone in play - as odds change so much in the run we only want to use this strategy pre-play.
 If this cell is blank it means it's not displaying the 'in-play' flag, so it's safe to place bets.